 Same day / Next Day benefits

 If you use this regimen, you’ll notice lots of immediate results.
 These include more “alert” skin around the eyes, and smoother, soothed skin around the face.
 You can treat conditions like oily skin and excessive dryness by balancing the Level 1 cleansing and hydrating steps.
 The nourishing ingredients in these products work quickly to calm skin and provide hydrating, softening benefits.
+If you've developed a pimple overnight, you can look for pimple patches with salicylic acid and dissolvable microneedles to target your pimple at it's source.

 Within 3-4 Weeks

 By following this regimen for a few weeks, you should start to see some of the extended benefits, in addition to those you’re experiencing on a daily basis.
-If you are acne prone, then you should be seeing fewer blemishes and breakouts.
+If you are acne-prone, then you should be seeing fewer blemishes and breakouts.
 If you had any dark spots or lingering acne marks, then perhaps they are starting to disappear gradually, especially with the addition of the Level 2 steps and the rejuvenating night cream from Level 1.
 Any sensitivities (particularly to retinol or exfoliating products) should start to ease up, too.

 Your skin replenishes itself approximately every 27 days, so by giving your regimen enough time to work itself into this turnover cycle, the newer cells (which have been bolstered by your efforts) should start showing through, too.
 You’ll have generally brighter skin—the word many use is “radiant.”
 However, you still need to maintain healthy habits in order to maximize these benefits.
 (Like minimizing alcohol and smoking, eating healthily, staying hydrated and active, and sleeping 7-8 hours each night.)